Dates: 20-23 June 2022

 Zagreb Airport (ZAG) Franjo Tudman is located about 12 km from the city.
 It is the main hub for national airline Croatia Airlines.
-Airport is connected to most European cities as well as other bigger world destinations.
+The airport is connected to most European cities as well as other bigger world destinations.
 Once you’ve landed at the airport, there are several ways of reaching the city.
 Shuttle buses operated by Pleso have frequent departures.
 With this shuttle, passengers are transported to the main bus station in the city.
-One way tickets cost about 3€, and you can see the schedule here.
+One-way tickets cost about 3€, and you can see the schedule here.
 Public bus line No. 290 operated by ZET is another option.
 Buses depart every 35 minutes and stop at several points in the city.
-Ticket price is about 3€, and travel time is about 30 minutes.
+The ticket price is about 3€, and the travel time is about 30 minutes.

 Taking the bus to Zagreb is another option.
-City is connected to numerous European destinations.
+The city is connected to numerous European destinations.
 To explore the routes, you can use the search form here.
-Bus station is located about 2 km from the city.
+The bus station is located about 2 km from the city.
 Once there, you can take public transport (tram) to get to your destination.
 One-time tram tickets start from 0.5€, depending on where your destination is.

 Zagreb train station, known as Glavni kolodvor is located 1 kilometer from the city center.
-Since Croatian railway network is modest, there aren’t many international routes.
-Cities connected with Zagreb via train include: Munich, Zurich, Ljubljana, Vienna, Budapest and Belgrade, among others.
+Since the Croatian railway network is modest, there aren’t many international routes.
+Cities connected with Zagreb via train include Munich, Zurich, Ljubljana, Vienna, Budapest, and Belgrade, among others.
 You can use these cities as starting points and check if they are connected with your location.
 Trains are operated by HZPP, and you can see the schedules here.
-We recommend to keep an eye on the HZPP page, as they often offer discounts for people going to InMusic.
+We recommend keeping an eye on the HZPP page, as they often offer discounts for people going to InMusic.